dattunaik7162/qualcomm_poc_autonomous-driving-annotation-pipeline/readme.md

-Notes from Ravi
+Notes from Ravi:
+Phase-1:

-multile cameras to one object detection multiple sensor to one object detection

-multi camera - guasssion splatting --> lidar and other sensors

-sensor fusion thing
+multile cameras to one object detection multiple sensor to one object detection multi camera - guasssion splatting --> lidar and other sensors sensor fusion thing

 ----------------------------------------------------------
 About Data